 If I lay my hand Flat against the surface, Palm down fingers dipping in the salty wetness, I can almost feel her moving.
 And if I hold my face to the wind I can almost feel the wisp, the whiff, her breath Against my cheek, tiny droplets fine and silky.
-I can hear her … Continue reading Slated for the Shadows
+I can hear her breathe, See her disrupt the Silver surface and I can watch the … Continue reading Slated for the Shadows

 It is spring break-up in Anchorage, the roads are sloppy, gray mounds of debris filled snow lies along the edges of lawns and streets.
 You walk carefully to avoid ankle deep puddles or patches of slick black ice.
 Everything is wet and cold.
 Inside it is warm though, shoes are tossed in a pile by … Continue reading An Alaskan Kid